Protocol · 2026-05-31

 What it looks like to use

-Each agent's identity is injected per host — in Claude Code it is claude, in Codex it is codex — so the common path needs no flags:
+Each agent's identity is injected per host — in Claude Code it is claude, in Codex codex — so the common path needs no flags.
+For the typed verbs the options come before the recipient, because the body is the trailing argument:

 $ h5i msg review --branch auth-refactor \